24 Essential Tools for Professional Hardwood Flooring Installation

 There are also ergonomically-designed tapping blocks with ball-shaped handles.
 This type lets you grip the tapping block more gently and naturally so your hand doesn’t tighten up.
 A standard consumer tapping block is usually in the seven-inch range, but you can find them up to 20 inches long.
 The longer block will distribute the pressure better, which better protects the plank.

 Pull bars are useful for doing floating installations as well as nailed and glued floors.
 They are used for engaging boards as they run vertically across the installation or for pulling in that last row or finished baseboard.
-Some pull bars come with interchangeable blades, handles, and fulcrums that make installation go faster and easier.
+Some pull bars come with interchangeable blades, handles, and fulcrums that make installations go faster and easier.
 You can also configure components to pry up hardwood and subflooring.

 Look for pull bars that include an extension for greater leverage and an ergonomic grip for greater control.
 Avoid the cheaper pull bars.
 They tend to bend easily.
 Better-quality pull bars can take the major blows of a hammer.

 Also, get an adjustable pull bar with unique magnetic adapters to fit different flooring thicknesses, from 8mm to 20mm.
-Ones with thick felt padding on the bottom of the bar prevents damage to flooring, yet comes with a hard rubberized hammer-tip for maximum strength and durability.
+Ones with thick felt padding on the bottom of the bar prevent damage to flooring, yet comes with a hard rubberized hammer-tip for maximum strength and durability.

 Finishing It Off